sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ```
 ### Message reliability
 The message reliability is ensured as BEST effort.
 There are 3 kinds of missed message scenarios.
 1. A slow receiver that reaches overflow state causes drop of events.
+This is tracked as explicit drop count.
 2. During downtime of main receiver, the events cache service, drops events upon overflow.
+This is another explicit dropo count.
 3. The internal listener for published events missed to receive an event.
+The missing is transparent to receiver.
    - This could be due to one/more publishers publishing at a combined rate going above 10K/second.
    - The eventd service is down.
    - An overloaded internal control plane state making the local listener for events running too slow.
-4. The receiver from API or cache service get this count of missed events.

-#### Missed event computaion.
-1. This is internal to the implementation.
+   - This is computed using internal sequence number embedded in the message.
+This is implementation dependent and computed by receiving API.
-2. The receiver & cache-service APIs provide the count of missed messages.
-The caller could update SLA saved in STATE-DB.
+4. The cumulative count of all missed messages are tracked in STATE-DB.

 ### Rate-limiting
 - The gNMI clients do need rate-limiting support to avoid overwhelming.
 The inherent/transparent limit via TCP back pressure is an option.